equinor/radix-public-site/public-site/site/docs/reference-radix-config/index.md

 #### `runAsNonRoot`

-To accomodate for a way of managing which component and environment chich will be run as non-root, this configuration option can be used.
+To accomodate for a way of managing which component and which environment will be run as non-root, this configuration option can be used.

 ```yaml
 spec: